ArthurGareginyan/simple-scroll-to-top-button/readme.txt

 == Upgrade Notice ==
-= 1.2 =
-* Fixed: Notice: Undefined index: form_button in .../inc/settings_page.php.
-* Some changes in design of settings page.
-* Plugin URI changed to GitHub repository.
-* Added my personal ad about freelance.
-* .pot file updated.
-* Russian translation updated.
-= 1.1 =
+= 2.0 =
-* Added Russian translation.
+Please update to new release!
 = 1.0 =
 Please update to first stable release!
+= 0.2 =
+Please update to beta version.